 When going through the SL AMR series, you can choose between 27.5” wheels and 29ers, depending on what your preferences and the intended use for the bike are.

 The SL AMR is an “all mountain” line and all models are fully suspended.
-Depending on the price of the model, you can get either Rock Shox or SR Suntour suspension with 140-150mm of travel.
+Depending on the price of the model, you can get suspension from one of the following brands:

 Of course, some models have disadvantages because the price had to be kept down – you are only getting as much as you pay for.
 However, online reviews of riders who bought these bikes are pretty positive in general, so you should be content as well if you buy it.